FarmSuperba

 The 60’s had the civil rights movement and free love, the 80’s had punk rock and anti-authoritarian ideologies, today we have the urban farmer.
 Furthermore, just as these movements had a specific focus (i.e. playing music and boycotting war), they spoke to a generational counter-culture movement that galvanized and mobilized.

 So what happens to a society where growing your own food can be one of the biggest acts of rebellion?
 You support the rebellion.
 You foster it.
 You empower the youth of the movement to keep going, keep seeking truth, and keep their independence from “the man”; show them that their health and their environment are not for sale.
 Make it cool to be a farmer, make it sexy to work with your hands, and play in the dirt.
 Let Hollywood catch on to the movement, let political leaders take note that if they support food system reform, then they will be supported by votes.
 You encourage a new generation of farmers, that’s what you do.
-You make being a farmer and tadalafil overnight delivery canada actual career possibility.
+You make being a farmer and prednisone actual career possibility.

 A common thread